-In order to demonstrate to policymakers why they should be investing in effective clean cooking transitions, a number of international agencies have developed methodologies for calculating the costs of inaction on tackling the issue.
-Research conducted by ESMAP in collaboration with the WHO, calculates that maintaining the current state of access incurs an ongoing cost of US\$ 791.4 billion per year, driven by negative externalities of health, economy, and climate.
-Reliance on polluting fuels for household cooking needs is a primary contributor to indoor air pollution, leading to substantial morbidity from respiratory and cardiovascular diseases and resulting in millions of deaths regionwide.
-Women and children, who traditionally spend more time in proximity to cooking areas, are particularly the most vulnerable.
-The health impact of this total sum is estimated at US\$ 526.3 billion per year, calculated by quantifying the deaths and disability-adjusted life years (DALYs) linked to household air pollution produced by stoves and fuels.
+Reliance on polluting fuels for household cooking needs is a primary contributor to Household Air Pollution (HAP), leading to substantial morbidity from respiratory and cardiovascular diseases.
+Women and children, who traditionally spend more time in proximity to cooking areas, are particularly vulnerable.
+The total health impact of this is estimated at US\$ 526.3 billion per year, calculated by quantifying the deaths and disability-adjusted life years (DALYs) linked to household air pollution produced by stoves and fuels.

 The absence of access to clean cooking services also has economic impacts and exacerbates gender inequality in different spheres, since women also bear the burden of unpaid labour activities like fuel collection and cooking.
-The economic cost from these elements is estimated at US\$225.8 billion annually, reflecting the time women spend daily on cooking-related tasks, including fuel collection, cooking, and stove cleaning.
+The economic cost from these elements is estimated at US\$225.8 billion annually, reflecting the loss of productivity and labour opportunities, that disproportionately affect women and children due to time spend daily on cooking-related tasks, including fuel collection, cooking, and stove cleaning when they are unavailable for other activities.

 Furthermore, the environmental impact of continued reliance on polluting cooking fuels is significant, calculated at US\$39.3 billion per year.
 The release of greenhouse gases and other pollutants exacerbates climate change and its associated consequences.
-The dollar value of the climate impact is driven by carbon prices and the social cost of carbon
+The dollar value of the climate impact is driven by carbon prices and the social cost of carbon2.